-The Career Center (located in Room 110, Page Building) is an excellent source of information on career opportunities in mathematics.
-Angie Smith (angie.smith@duke.edu) is the career specialist in mathematics and related fields; appointments can be made by calling 660-1050.
+The Career Center (Smith Warehouse, Bay 5, 2nd Floor) is an excellent source of information on career opportunities in mathematics.
+Call (919) 660-1050 to see a career advisor in mathematics and related fields.

-The Career Center administers electronic mailing lists for information about summer jobs, internships, on-campus employment, temporary positions, long-term employment, and on-campus recruiting by various employers.
-To subscribe to the mailing list for mathematics and related disciplines, go to the Career Center's extensive website at http://career.studentaffairs.duke.edu.
+The Career Center administers electronic job posting tools and mailing lists for information about summer jobs, internships, on-campus employment, temporary positions, long-term employment, and on-campus recruiting by various employers.
+To subscribe to the mailing list for mathematics and related disciplines, go to the Career Center's extensive website at http://studentaffairs.duke.edu/career.